Migrating from Btrfs to ZFS

 I then started the transfer:

-Finally, I added the second 14TB drive (after offloading my backups) and ran zpool replace
+Finally, I added the second 14TB drive (after offloading my backups) and ran zpool replace to add it back to the array.

 My final setup: